 that have a substantial evidence-base supporting their use in supplements

 .
-These include vitamins, such as vitamin C and vitamin E, and other antioxidants, such as glutathione, as well as micronutrients.
+These include vitamins, such as Vitamin C and Vitamin E, and other antioxidants, such as glutathione, as well as micronutrients.
 Such molecules are believed to have multiple roles in maintaining and supporting the creation of collagen and maintenance of skin

 Vitamin A is a group of fat-soluble polyunsaturated organic compounds deriving from both animal and plant sources.

-Skincare with vitamin A compounds have been shown to enhance repair of the skin following UV-related damage There is also evidence that vitamin A compounds have beneficial effects when used in other skin conditions including acne and non-melanoma skin cancers.
+Skincare with Vitamin A compounds have been shown to enhance repair of the skin following UV-related damage There is also evidence that Vitamin A compounds have beneficial effects when used in other skin conditions including acne and non-melanoma skin cancers.
 Vitamin A deficiency is associated with delayed wound healing

-As mentioned above, vitamin A is found in both animal and plant sources.
-There is substantial evidence for the use of oral preparations of vitamin A in acne, however, the routine use of vitamin A preparations for antiageing purposes requires more study.
+As mentioned above, Vitamin A is found in both animal and plant sources.
+There is substantial evidence for the use of oral preparations of Vitamin A in acne, however, the routine use of Vitamin A preparations for anti ageing purposes requires more study.

 Levels of vitamin E in the skin are a sensitive marker of damage – even with a single exposure to UV, skin levels can become depleted.
-Animal studies have demonstrated beneficial effects of vitamin E supplementation both directly onto the skin and orally.
+Animal studies have demonstrated beneficial effects of Vitamin E supplementation, both directly onto the skin and orally.

-In the skin, vitamin C has numerous antioxidant effects and interacts at multiple levels to reduce the effect of UV-related damage.
+In the skin, Vitamin C has numerous antioxidant effects and interacts at multiple levels to reduce the effect of UV-related damage.

 There is much interest in the combined use of vitamins C and E together in supplements.
-Although there are numerous skincare cosmetics containing both molecules, few are of sufficient concentrations and are stable when exposed to light and air to be effective when applied to the skin.
+Although there are numerous skincare cosmetics containing both molecules, few are of sufficient concentrations and stable enough when exposed to light and air to be effective when applied to the skin.
 Could oral supplementation be a potential solution to this problem?

-In the skin, glutathione has important antioxidant effects, and can influence melanin expression via a dose-dependent mechanism.
+In the skin, Glutathione has important antioxidant effects, and can influence melanin expression via a dose-dependent mechanism.
 The latter effect may have applications in reduction of age-related hyper pigmentation.

 The emergence of oral supplements

-supplementation of antioxidants and even macro and micro-nutrients could have beneficial effects on skin ageing
+There is growing evidence supporting the benefits of a varied, antioxidant enriched diet in ageing, supported by adequate macro-nutrients.
+It can be concluded that oral supplementation of antioxidants and even macro and micro-nutrients could have beneficial effects on skin ageing and repair.